Introduction

 Creating Sensory-Friendly Environments

-Modifying environments to reduce sensory overload can be beneficial.
+Modifying environments, whether center-based or home-based, to reduce sensory overload can be beneficial.
 This may include creating quiet spaces, using noise-canceling headphones, or providing weighted blankets and sensory toys to help regulate sensory input.

 Strategies for Parents and Caregivers